Dylann Roof espoused racist beliefs about African-Americans and others in his writings

 “I didn’t say anything to them,” Roof said of his victims.

-Roof reiterated his racist beliefs to investigators in an FBI video of his confession, shown in court Friday.
+Roof also expressed his racist beliefs to investigators in an FBI video of his confession, shown in court Friday.

-"I went to that church in Charleston and I did it," Roof said, then laughed, the video showed.
+“I went to that church in Charleston and I did it,” Roof said and then laughed, the video showed.

 “Did you shoot them?” a law enforcement officer asked.

 Asked how many people he killed that day, Roof replied calmly: “If I was going to guess, five maybe.
 I’m really not sure.”